miketromba/mike.gg/content/posts/uber-no-englais.md

 *"How was your new year?"*

 He asked enthuiastically, with a warm and interested smile on his face.
 He made eye contact through the rear-view mirror as if to say, *"I know most people don't really care when they ask a question like that, but I'm different.
 I care.
 So, please, tell me how your new year was.
-I'm bored and you will improve my day a little if you ramble for me a little."*
+I'm bored and you will improve my day if you ramble for me a little."*

 I couldn't turn down his friendly gesture and/or plea for help.